 Forest Conservation

 The Applicant submitted an FCP for review with the Site Plan Application.
-The Application meets all applicable requirements of Chapter 22A of the Montgomery Forest Conservation Law as discussed below in the Forest Conservation findings section of this report.
+The Application meets all applicable requirements of Chapter 22A of the Montgomery Forest Conservation Law as discussed below in the Forest Conservation findings section.

 Impervious Surfaces